Jaehaks/Dotfiles/sioyek/main/review.md

 > hard link cannot means synchronous relationship.
 The changes are applied when I open the file.
 > **so if you edit file in `apps/` to show immediate change in sioyek, you must open config file in `Dotfiles`
 > before git commit.**

+## remove default key binding

+- There are no way to remove default keybindings without modifying `keys.config`, refer to [issue #296](https://github.com/ahrm/sioyek/issues/296)
+- You need to remove some keybindings from `keys.config` to expect proper operation of `keys_user.config` below line must be commented
+	- `goto_toc t`
+		- if this code exists, every command started with 't' doesn't work except of `goto_toc`
+- `keys.config` will be updated whenever sioyek is upgraded.
+So you need to re-edit this.